-Below you will find a complete list of the universities participating in NSAC Conference 2017.
-Each university will be represented by an official university representative who will able to answer questions you might have regarding applications, funding, and student life.
+Below you will find a complete list of the universities that participated in NSAC Conference 2018.
 Click a logo to learn more about the university.

-Perhaps the most renowned educational institution in the world, The University of Oxford requires little introduction.
-The university is currently ranked first in the world by Times Higher Education’s World University Rankings and by Forbes’s World University Rankings.
-Oxford has the world’s largest university press in the world, the largest academic library system in Britain and operates the oldest university museum in the world.
-The university has educated numerous notable alumni, including 28 Nobel prize laureates, 27 Prime Ministers of the UK and many governmental and state leaders around the world.
+Being the perhaps most renowned educational institution in the world, The University of Oxford requires little introduction.
+The university is currently ranked first in the Times Higher Education’s World University Rankings and has been so an incredible amount of times before.
+Oxford has the world’s largest university press, the largest academic library system in Britain and operates the world’s oldest university museum.
+The university has educated numerous notable alumni, including 52 Nobel prize laureates, 27 Prime Ministers of the UK, and many governmental and state leaders around the world.
 Furthermore, the University of Oxford is of a very international character with connections to almost every country in the world and 40% of its faculty being from overseas.
-To represent the University of Oxford this year, is Alice Parrott.
+To represent the University of Oxford once again this year is Alice Parrott.

 University College London is the oldest university in London has ever since its founding been considered among the absolute best research institutions in the country.
+In 2018, UCL ranked number 7 in the world in QS World University Rankings.
 UCL is an international university with more than a one-third of the university's students being international, hailing from approximately 150 different countries.
-The list of alumni of UCL includes the famous inventor Alexander Graham Bell, one of the co-discoverers of DNA’s structure, Francis Crick, and and a total of 29 Nobel prize laureates.
+The list of alumni of UCL includes the famous inventor Alexander Graham Bell, one of the co-discoverers of DNA structure, Francis Crick, and and a total of 29 Nobel prize laureates.
 Furthermore is UCL academics responsible for the discovery of five naturally occurring noble gases, co-discovery of hormones, invention of the vacuum tube and much more.
 The university’s Latin motto translates to ‘Let all come who by merit deserve the most reward.’, which perfectly fits the achievements of the university's students, staff and alumni.
 This year, UCL will be represented by Benjamin Harris.

-Ben Harris joined UCL in February 2016 and is responsible for the university’s recruitment and marketing across Europe.
+Benjamin Harris joined UCL in February 2016 and is responsible for the university’s recruitment and marketing across Europe.
 Ben therefore often presents to European students one day and meet with one of UCL’s worldwide partner universities the next.
-Before joining UCL, Ben was employed at Imperial College Business School, where he was responsible for recruiting students to MBA and MSc programmes.
-Given his extensive experience with student recruitment, Ben is well-equipped to answer any questions regarding University College London.
+Before joining UCL, Ben was employed at Imperial College Business School, where he was responsible for recruiting students to MBA and MSc programs.

 New York University is a world-wide university and operates universities such as NYU Abu Dhabi and NYU Shanghai.
 NYU also operates multiple educational centres across the entire world.
 Among the faculty and alumni are 37 Nobel Laureates and its alumni includes heads of states, royalty, influential mathematicians, inventors, media figures, CEOs of Fortune 500 companies and even astronauts.
 At NYU, Abu Dhabi, students who receive an offer of admission will also receive a financial aid decision at about the same time, due to the University's commitment to ensuring students and student families take on no debt in financing their education.
 In order to commit to this principle, the university practices a need-blind admission.
 According to recent data, there is roughly an $30,000 average in scholarship grants/awards for first-year students.

-Mikael Perreau will be representing New York University and NYU Abu Dhabi at this year's conference.
+Mikael Perreau represented New York University and NYU Abu Dhabi at this year's conference.
 Mikael Perreau graduated from UCLA with a Bachelor of Arts in Political Science and he currently works as the Senior Assistant Director of Admissions at New York University, where he is responsible for international outreach and admissions for NYU and NYU Abu Dhabi.
-Acting as one of the primary contacts for NYU and NYU Abu Dhabi admissions, Mikael Perreau will be fully capable of answering any questions regarding the university itself and its admission process.
+Acting as one of the primary contacts for NYU and NYU Abu Dhabi admissions, Mikael Perreau was able to help many ambitious students at NSAC 2017.

 Kristy, who studied languages at Cambridge University herself, has been working in Cambridge University admissions and outreach for more than eight years, where she has been finding and helping students from the entire world, who are interested in studying for an undergraduate degree at Cambridge University.
-Kristy has supported numerous international students by email correspondences, visits and applicant support, and is keen do the same for NSAC 2017 participants.
+Kristy has supported numerous international students by email correspondences, visits and applicant support, and did the same for the NSAC Conference 2017 participants.